chainer/chainerrl/README.md

-# Chainer-RL
+# ChainerRL

-Chainer-RL is a deep reinforcement learning library built on top of Chainer.
+ChainerRL is a deep reinforcement learning library built on top of Chainer.

 ## Requirements